 - the balance between image size and text size is correct (so one is not overpowered by the other),

-From there, you can click the “Toggle device toolbar” button:
+Then you can click the “Toggle device toolbar” button:

-After doing so, you will be able to alternate the viewing mode between specific popular devices.
+You will be able to alternate the viewing mode between specific popular devices.
 For instance, you can view your site like it appears on the iPhone 6 Plus, iPhone 5, Nexus 5X, and more.

 I encourage you to use both Chrome and WordPress’ tools to really examine how your site behaves, and check if everything is in order.

 3. Fix things